-Educate the whole person in the context of humane values and to prepare graduates to think deeply and broadly, to engage locally and globally, and to advance their professions and communities.
+Educates the whole person in the context of humane values and prepares graduates to think deeply and broadly, to engage locally and globally, and to advance their professions and communities.

 Provide the best behavioral health services by instilling hope, improving lives, and serving with heart.

 Provide opportunities for the community to participate in the sport of rowing and other related crew functions.

 Help all women business owners, regardless of net worth or education level, achieve their business ownership dreams through empathy, mentoring, and education.